 $$ \begin{cases} g(x) \geq 0 \\ \lambda \geq 0 \\ \lambda g(x) = 0 \end{cases} $$The last two conditions are called complementary slackness conditions.

-We can work the four cases intuitively and get some other intuition about lagrange optimizations.
+We can work the four cases intuitively and get some other intuition about Lagrange optimizations.
+In the (Bishop 2006) there is quite good argumentation that naturlly exposes this part.

 Playbook for Lagrange Multipliers